Gadara

 Its ruins are today located at Umm Qais, a small town in the Bani Kinanah Department and Irbid Governorate in Jordan, near its borders with Israel and Syria.
 It stood on a hill 378 m above sea level overlooking the Yarmouk River gorge, with the Golan Heights and the Sea of Galilee well visible to the north and northwest.

+This city is distinct from another contemporary one, Gadara or Gadora of Peraea, identified with the archaeological mound of Tell el-Jadur near Salt, Jordan.

 History

 Gadara was situated in a defensible position on a ridge accessible to the east but protected by steep falls on the other three sides.
 It was well-watered, with access to the Ain Qais spring and cisterns.

 During the Hellenistic and Roman periods, Gadara was a centre of Greek culture in the region, considered one of its most Hellenised and enjoying special political and religious status.

 Hellenistic period

 By the third century BC the town was already of some cultural importance.
-It was the birthplace of the satirist Menippus (3rd century BC), a slave who became a Cynic philosopher and satirised the follies of mankind in a mixture of prose and verse.
-His works have not survived, but were imitated by Varro and by Lucian.

-Philodemus of Gadara was born there, later studied under the Epicurean Scholarch Zeno of Sidon in Athens, and went on to teach Epicurean philosophy to the father-in-law of Caesar at the Villa of the Pisos in Herculaneum (Italy).
-The scrolls that have been found and deciphered in his library constitute an important testimony of Roman Epicureanism.

-In the early first century BC Gadara gave birth to its most famous son, Meleager.
-He was one of the most admired Hellenistic Greek poets, not only for his own works but also for his anthology of other poets, which formed the basis of the large collection known as the Greek Anthology.
+Several prominent cultural figures were born in the city, such as Menippus, Philodemus, and Meleager (for more see below at "Notable inhabitants").

 The Greek historian Polybius describes Gadara as being in 218 BC the "strongest of all places in the region".
 Nevertheless, it capitulated shortly afterwards when besieged by the Seleucid king Antiochus III of Syria.
 Under the Seleucids, it was also known as Antiochia (Αντιόχεια) or Antiochia Semiramis (Ἀντιόχεια Σεμίραμις, Antiókheia Semíramis) and as Seleucia (Σελεύκεια).
 The region passed in and out of the control of the Seleucid kings of Syria and the Ptolemies of Egypt.
 Gadara was captured and damaged by the Hasmonean king Alexander Jannaeus.